lmondada/dphil-thesis/content/03_compiler/03_graph_defs.md

 entire computation duration, and the quantum data it refers to will change over time as operations are applied to that qubit.

-In the value semantics of SSA, on the other hand, qubits only exist in the form of the data they encode.
+In the value semantics of computation graphs and SSA, on the other hand, qubits only exist in the form of the data they encode.
 When applying an operation, the (quantum) data is consumed by the operation and new data is returned.
 Given that the input data no longer exists, linearity conditions are required to ensure that no other operation can be fed the same value.

 To make the difference clear, compare the program representations of the following computation: